richseviora/namebot/readme.md

 https://discord.com/api/oauth2/authorize?client_id=921269713345069077&permissions=134219776&scope=applications.commands%20bot

-2. Give the bot a role that is above all other roles.
+2. Give the bot a role ranked higher than all other roles.

 ### Environment Variables

-use a .env file
+use a .env file:

 | Variable               | Description                                |
 | ---------------------- | ------------------------------------------ |